phetsims/molecule-polarity/doc/model.md

 ## 2D Model

-The "Two Atoms" and "Three Atoms" tabs use a 2D model implemented by PhET.
+The "Two Atoms" and "Three Atoms" screens use a 2D model.

 Electronegativity (EN) ranges internally from 2 to 4, but is never displayed to the user.
 The difference in EN between 2 bonded atoms is herein referred to as _delta EN_,